ChargedMonk/Rage_of_Orion/README.md

 # Rage_of_Orion
-A shooting game kind of like Galacta made using pygame.
+A shooting game kind of like Galaga made using pygame.